Importance and Meaning of Sequins

 Styling Your Attires With Sequins

-With some garments like lehenga cholis or tunics, sequins ribbons are added to zari, resham or cut dana work borders to create an attractively intricate and glitzy look for the garment.
+With some garments like lehenga cholis or tunics, sequin ribbons are added to zari, resham or cut dana work borders to create an attractively intricate and glitzy look for the garment.
 It can also be concentrated in one area, where they are embroidered into artistic and eye-catching designs including motifs of peacocks, fruits, flowers, and trees.
 Simplistic designs like geometric shapes and lines are also created with sequins and are often used to decorate

-With some garments like lehenga cholis or tunics, sequins ribbons are added to zari, resham or cut dana work borders to create an attractively intricate and glitzy look for the garment.
+With some garments like lehenga cholis or tunics, sequin ribbons are added to zari, resham or cut dana work borders to create an attractively intricate and glitzy look for the garment.
 Sequins can also be concentrated in one area, where they are embroidered into artistic and eye-catching designs including motifs of peacocks, fruits, flowers and trees.
 Simplistic designs like geometric shapes and lines are also created with sequins and are often used to decorate tunics and kurtas.

 They are most often embroidered onto strong fabrics which can handle the weight of these additions; however, as they are lighter and more adaptable than beads, they can also be embroidered onto lightweight fabrics with a fine weave such as net and tissue.